 - Babies Ever After: For Kaela and Nick.
 Averted for Yerzy and Danika, who actually wanted to have children together.

-- Boarding Party: Of one-in the deleted scenes, Nick uses the real Troy's corpse as a decoy when entering the ship.
+- Boarding Party: In one-in the deleted scenes, Nick uses the real Troy's corpse as a decoy when entering the ship.

 - Came Back Wrong: Karl gains super-human strength and healing powers from constant exposure to the alien artifact.